nirtamir2/talks/2025-06-26/src/slides-3-nov-2.md

 ````md magic-move
 ```ts
-// ❌ Before handling
-const program: Effect<string, PaymentFailed, never>;
+const program: Effect<number, DivideByZeroError, never>
-// Compiler says: "You have an unhandled error!"
+// Compiler: "Hey!
+You have an unhandled error!"
 ```

 ```ts
-// ✅ After handling
-const recovered: Effect<string, never, never>;
+const recovered: Effect<number, never, never>
-// Compiler says: "All good!
-Safe to run!"
+// Compiler: "All good!
+No errors left!"
 ```
 ````

 <!--
 This is the superpower Effect gives us.

-Before we handle the error, the type shows it's there.
+Before we handle the error, the compiler tells us it's there.
 [click]
-After we handle it, the error becomes 'never'—meaning zero errors remain.
+After we handle it, the type changes to "never" - meaning no errors remain.

-The type system won't let us forget.
+The type system is our guide.
+It won't let us forget about errors.
 -->

 ---